 What Is EBITDA?

-There is a variation of the earnings before interest and taxes calculation that goes one step further.
+There is a variation of the EBIT calculation that goes one step further.
 Known as EBITDA, this equation makes an adjustment for depreciation and amortization.
 Continue reading on for a brief explanation of these two adjustments:

 However, physical property and equipment retain residual value.
 They are assets to the company and can be resold at the depreciated price.